 Author affiliations: Bellvitge University Hospital-IDIBELL, L’Hospitalet de Llobregat, Spain (M. Santin, P. Malchair, L. Gonzalez-Luquero, M.D.
 Grijota-Camino, J. Dorca, F. Alcaide); University of Barcelona, Barcelona, Spain (M. Santin, J. Dorca, F. Alcaide); Agency of Public Health of Catalonia, Barcelona (I. Barrabeig); Consorci del Laboratory Intercomarcal de l’Alt Penedès, l’Anoia i el Garraf, Vilafranca del Penedès, Spain (M.A.
 Benitez); Hospital Moisés Broggi, Sant Joan Despí, Spain (J. Sabria, C. Cañete); Hospital de Viladecans, Viladecans, Spain (M. Palau-Benavent, J.A.
 Lloret-Queraltó)

-Figure 2.
-Annual prevalence rates per 100,000 population of 3 species of nontuberculous mycobacteria (Mycobacterium kansasii, MAC, and M. abscessus), Barcelona-South Health Region, Catalonia, Spain, 1994–2014.
-MAC, Mycobacterium avium complex.
+Figure 1.
+Annual prevalence rates per 100,000 population for nontuberculous mycobacteria isolation (A) and pulmonary disease (B), by patient sex and age group, Barcelona-South Health Region, Catalonia, Spain, 1994–2014.

 Page created: May 17, 2018

 The conclusions, findings, and opinions expressed by authors contributing to this journal do not necessarily reflect the official position of the U.S. Department of Health and Human Services, the Public Health Service, the Centers for Disease Control and Prevention, or the authors' affiliated institutions.
 Use of trade names is for identification only and does not imply endorsement by any of the groups named above.